Pottstown School District moves closer to restarting sports

-"How it has completely turned education, co-curricular activities, social behaviors, political atmosphere, turned everything upside down,” Pottstown School District spokesman John Armato said.
+"How it has completely turned education, co-curricular activities, social behaviors, political atmosphere, turned everything upside down,” said Pottstown School District spokesman John Armato.

 Upside down - and in reverse - as the school board "unofficially" switched its original decision to stay on the sidelines for the fall.
-District spokesman, former A-D, and current coach John Armato says protests like this on at High and North Hanover in Pottstown, played a role in the reversal.
+District spokesman, former AD, and current coach John Armato says protests like the one Thursday at High and North Hanover in Pottstown, played a role in the reversal.

 "I want to congratulate all of those parents, all of those students, sponsors coaches, who expressed their opinion and did it in the appropriate way that allowed the focus to be on the issue and not how the issue was delivered," he said.